jushg/about-tan/src/projects/peggle.md

 Beside Realm (ORM), which is used for persistence, no other external library is used for Physics Engine or Game Engine.
 Everything is created from scratch.

-**Note: Currently the codebase is set to private due to CS3217's course policy, please send me a message if you want to take a look.**
+**Note: Currently the codebase is set to private to prevent code copying, please send me a message if you want to take a look.**

 <!-- **Links: [GitHub](https://github.com/jushg/CloudJumpers),
 [Crates.io](https://crates.io/crates/bore-cli),